iottly/iottly.github.io/getting_started.md

   time.sleep(5)
 ```

-## Messages to remotely interacting with the Pis
+## Messages to remotely interact with the Pis

 Move to the `Messages` panel:
 ![Messages panel](/images/elastic_pi_getting_started_Messages.png)